Grove

 • Event sourcing with guaranteed convergence across replicas

-Grove supports three field-level CRDT types.
+Grove supports five field-level CRDT types.
 Tag struct fields to opt in:

 TypeTagMerge StrategyUse Case